asif-javed/ce-packager/README.md

 * PHP 5.3 or above.
   * Both php and php-cli must be present.
   * Verify that the following settings within the php.ini file are set on each server (for both php and php-cli):
-    * For PHP 5.3: Verify that request_order parameter includes C, G and P (recommended: "CGP")
+    * Verify that request_order parameter includes C, G and P (recommended: "CGP")
     * Verify that date.timezone parameter is set to the right timezone.
 * MySQL 5.1.37 or above.
   * Verify that mysql server character set is UTF8.